JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 In your Android project, create a KMM shared module for your shared code.

+> KMM Shared Module Wizard is available in Android Studio version 4.1 or higher.
+>
+{type="note"}

 1. In Android Studio, click **New** | **New Module**.

 2. In the list of module types, select **KMM Shared Module** and click **Next**.